ShawkiKased/StoryQuest/README.md

 # Welcome To StoryQuest!

-## Background and Overview

-My Project will be a single page game.
-StoryQuest will be an interractive Text Based Adventure.
-You will be told a story with your Main Character through various and interractive Message Boxes.
+StoryQuest is an interractive Text Based Adventure.
+You will be told a story with your Main Character through various and interractive message boxes.
 These will give you a scenario and options on how to proceed, maybe you'll be a in forest, or a cave etc. You can visit it [Here!](https://shawkikased.github.io/StoryQuest/)

 ## Functionality and MVP's